RahmiTufanoglu/dart_profanity/README.md

 <!--
 A Profanity filter written in Dart.
+⚠️️ Still in progress and not ready to use. ⚠️️
 -->

 This package censores profanity in String sequences and delivers some censor options for your needs.